JerryLead/SparkInternals/markdown/english/3-JobPhysicalPlan.md

 The strategy for creating stages is to: **check backwards from the final RDD, add each `NarrowDependency` into the current stage and break out for a new stage when there's a `ShuffleDependency`.
 In each stage, the task number is determined by the partition number of the last RDD in the stage.**

 In above diagram, all thick arrows represent tasks.
-Since the stages are determined backwards, the last stage's id is 0, stage 1 and stage 2 are both parent to stage 0. **If a stage gives the final result, then its tasks are of type `ResultTask`, otherwise they are `ShuffleMapTask`.** `ShuffleMapTask` gets its name because its result needs to be shuffled before goes into the next stage, it's similar to the mappers in Hadoop MapReduce. `ResultTask` can be seen as reducer in Hadoop (if it gets shuffled data from its parent stage), or it could be mappers (if the stage has no parent).
+Since the stages are determined backwards, the last stage's id is 0, stage 1 and stage 2 are both parents of stage 0. **If a stage gives the final result, then its tasks are of type `ResultTask`, otherwise they are `ShuffleMapTask`.** `ShuffleMapTask` gets its name because its result needs to be shuffled before goes into the next stage, it's similar to the mappers in Hadoop MapReduce. `ResultTask` can be seen as reducer in Hadoop (if it gets shuffled data from its parent stage), or it could be mapper (if the stage has no parent).

 One problem remains: `NarrowDependency` chain can be pipelined, but in our example application, we've showed only `OneToOneDependency` and `RangeDependency`, how about other `NarrowDependency`?